diegostafa/rrss/README.md

 todos

+- fix html2text rendering
-- hard update feeds (replace existing items)
+- hard updates (replace existing items)
-- notify when specific feeds (feed source flag) gets new items after an update
-- sort by columns
-- global search in all items and feeds
+- global item search in all feeds
 - export as opml
-- bookmarking/item ratings --> filter by / sort by
+- bookmarking
 - define a grammar for queries so that it can be used in the tui too
-    - target:feed_id if:unread if:(posted < date)...